What both sides are saying about the ceasefire deal between Israel and Lebanon's Hezbollah

 But while the deal, set to take effect early Wednesday, could significantly calm the tensions that have inflamed the region, it does little directly to resolve the much deadlier war that has raged in Gaza since the Hamas attack on southern Israel in October 2023 that killed 1,200 people.

-Hezbollah, which began firing scores of rockets into Israel the following day in support of Hamas, has previously said it would keep fighting until there was a stop to the fighting in Gaza.
+Hezbollah, which began firing scores of rockets into Israel the following day in support of Hamas, had previously said it would keep fighting until there was a stop to the fighting in Gaza.
+With the new cease-fire, it has backed away from that pledge, in effect leaving Hamas isolated and fighting a war alone.

 Here’s what to know about the tentative ceasefire agreement and its potential implications: